Longue-Pointe-de-Mingan: Tourism

 In the region, there is a statue of a Giant Puffin.
 It is a tribute to the seabirds that live in colonies around the town's shores.
 On July 5, 2010, Canada Post made a commemorative stamp of the giant Atlantic Puffin as part of its Roadside Attractions collection.

 The town is also the location of the Mingan Island Cetacean Study (MICS), a research station that studies marine animals.
-MICS gives tourists the opportunity to support the organization by allowing visitors to ride on a boat with the research team.
-While on this boat, visitors can expect to come within meters of whales and other marine animals.
+MICS gives tourists the opportunity to support the organization by allowing visitors to ride on a zodiac with the research team, visitors can expect to come within meters of whales and other marine animals.

+Longue-Pointe-de-Mingan is accessible by the sea, and via The Whale Route (Route 138).

+With 33000 km of trails, The Federation of Snowmobile Clubs of Quebec and La Minganie Snowmobile Club, based in Les Escoumins, offer detailed interactive maps on the different snowmobile circuits and their points of service.